George Stoddart Whitmore: New Zealand

 On becoming a civilian, Whitmore settled in the Hawke's Bay Region, where he had purchased a farm late the previous year in partnership with another officer of Cameron's staff.
 Taking over the running of the property from the manager, he set about improving it, using the proceeds from the sale of his commission.
 Over time, he gradually increased the size of his farm, on which he ran sheep and cattle, through leases on neighbouring land, gradually accumulated a holding of 110,000 acres by 1872.
-For two year and a half years from March 1863, he was the civil commissioner for Ahuriri and he also turned his hand to politics and became a member of the New Zealand Legislative Council on 31 August 1863.
+For two and a half years from March 1863, he was the civil commissioner for Ahuriri and he also turned his hand to politics and became a member of the New Zealand Legislative Council on 31 August 1863.
 Locally he gained a reputation for gaining personal benefits from his official positions and he often fell out with his business and political colleagues.

 When the Invasion of the Waikato commenced in July 1863, Whitmore volunteered for Cameron's staff.
 He was present at the battles of Katikara and Orakau but played no active role in the war.
 He was also commander of the Hawke's Bay Colonial Defence Force.
 He left the country for a time in 1865 to visit England.
 While in London, he married Isabella Smith.
 His first wife had died a few years previously.
 There were no children from his second marriage.